misasa/demo-stage-view/README.md

 # vs-remote

-Provide interface to interact with stage devices in real-time.
+Provide interface for real-time interaction with stage devices.